MohamedEMonem/Drawing-JS-App/README.md

    }
    ```

-4. **Organic Shapes**: Randomized drawing based on a specified factor, demonstrating how to introduce variability in the shapes.
+4. **Organic Shapes**: Randomized drawing based on a specified factor, introducing variability in the shapes.

    ```javascript
    function drawOrganicShape(organicFactor, isOutline) {
        ...